pulp/pulp/docs/sphinx/user-guide/installation.rst

    .. note::
       If using Qpid, you will also need to install either the 'qpid-cpp-server-store' or 'qpid-cpp-server-linearstore' package.
-The 'qpid-cpp-server-linearstore' is better performing, but may not available in all versions.
+The 'qpid-cpp-server-linearstore' is better performing, but may not be available in all versions.
 You can install 'qpid-cpp-server-store' using the
       command: ``sudo yum install qpid-cpp-server-store``

    Configure the Qpid broker using the Qpid configuration file ``qpidd.conf``.
 For Qpid 0.24+ the